KentCommunications/projectHandling/github.md

 running.
 [Here](http://github.com) you'll be able to sign up for an account if you don't already have one.
 The installer for the github client on Windows and OSX include git, so that is probably easiest way to get up and running.

-Once you are up and running with git, you need to identify the project you'd like to contribute to.
-I have taken the liberty of starting an Organization on github with a very plain repo, just a few ruby files.
-You are welcome to use that repo as a guinea pig during this process.
-[Link](https://github.com/LearningGitWorkflow/LearningGitWorkflow)

 The first step is to fork the repo on github. *Unfortunately github doesn't yet support pull requests from repositories that weren't forked on github.* [Github's article on forking a repo](https://help.github.com/articles/fork-a-repo)